Finite choice, convex choice and finding roots: Relative separation techniques

 \section{Relative separation techniques}

-The relative separation techniques to be developed in this section do not enable us to prove separation results just on their own; instead they constitute statements that some reduction $f \leq_W g$ implies some reduction $f' \leq_W g'$ - together with a proof of $f' \nleq_W g'$, then $f \nleq_W g$ follows.
+The relative separation techniques to be developed in this section do not enable us to prove separation results just on their own; instead they constitute statements that some reduction $f \leqW g$ implies some reduction $f' \leqW g'$ , so by contraposition $f' \nleqW g'$ (which may be easier to prove) implies $f \nleqW g$.
 A particular form of these implications are absorption theorems.
-These show that for special degrees $h$, whenever $f$ has a certain property, then $f \leq_W g \star h$ (or $f \leq_W h \star g$) implies $f \leq_W g$.
+These show that for special degrees $h$, whenever $f$ has a certain property, then $f \leqW g \star h$ (or $f \leqW h \star g$) implies $f \leqW g$.
 A known result of this form is the following: